TaskNotes

 • Change calendarView to listDay or listMonth for different spans

-• Adjust listDayCount for shorter or longer agendas
+• Adjust listDayCount for shorter or longer agendas; the Bases option supports up to 365 days

 • Add filters to focus on specific projects, tags, or statuses